 Retail Competition

 Despite more than three years of retail access in New York, relatively few customers have switched energy suppliers.
 Retail markets have developed more slowly than expected, and as a result, the majority of energy consumers in New York continue to be served by their incumbent local utility.
 The New York PSC should accelerate its timetable for meaningful competition and commit to the development of an electric market where programs work and electricity rates are designed in a manner that promotes competition among suppliers.
-This would ensure that the true benefits of competition are shared by all New Yorkers.
+This will ensure that all New Yorkers share the benefits of competition.

 During the transition to a fully competitive market, utilities can do more to insulate their customers from high electric prices by relying less on daily spot markets to meet their energy requirements and instead enter into contracts with power suppliers that yield stable, predictable prices.